Product logins

 Geographies: United States and EU5.

-Primary research: Six country-specific interviews with thought-leading hematologists.
-Supported by survey data collected for this study.
+Primary research: Country-specific interviews with thought-leading hematologists.
+Survey data collected for this and other Clarivate research.

-Epidemiology: Diagnosed prevalent cases of PNH by country.
+Epidemiology: Diagnosed prevalent and drug-treated cases of PNH by country.

-Forecast: Drug-level sales and patient share of key PNH therapies through 2033.
+Forecast: Drug-level sales and patient share of key PNH therapies in 2024 and 2034.

-Drug treatments: Coverage of key current and emerging therapies.
+Drug treatments: Coverage of key current and late-phase emerging therapies.

-Product description: Niche & Rare Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current and emerging therapies, and drug forecasts supported by detailed primary and secondary research.
+Product description: Niche & Rare Disease Landscape & Forecast offers comprehensive market intelligence with world-class epidemiology, keen insight into current and emerging therapies, and drug forecasts supported by detailed primary and secondary research, enabling you to:

 Table of contents